auravoid/auravoid.dev/src/pages/legal/privacy.md

 - The public information provided by Discord about the user who initiates any interaction with the Bot (including future updates to the user's public information)

-Ai Ohto does not collect any identifying user data.
+Ai Ohto does not collect or store any identifying user data.
 The only data that is stored is the content of messages sent in.

 Ai Ohto does not share any data with any third party.